-- Download and complete the Volunteer Application Form; and
+- Complete the Volunteer Application Form.

-- Submit your application form to:
+- Submit your application form and covering letter to:

-- Upon submission, Volunteer Application Forms will be forwarded to Council's People & Culture Division;
+- Upon submission, Volunteer Application Forms will be forwarded to Council's People & Culture Division.

 - Volunteers will be notified in writing (either via email or letter) regarding the status of their application within approximately four (4) weeks from the date of receipt.